eddiewu01/ML-DL-Stats-Notes/Basic-Statistics/README.md

 # Basic Statistical Concepts
-This note outlines some of the basic statistical concepts, explained in simple terms without substantial mathematical equations and derivations (yay!), which I had to learn for my interests and career development.
+This note outlines some of the basic statistical concepts, explained in simple terms without substantial mathematical equations and derivations (yay!).

 ## Standard deviation
 It quantifies how much the data is spread out.